 A swimming pool is supposed to be a refuge from the stress and frustrations of everyday life.
 That’s why pool owners generally don’t take kindly to annoyances like excess debris or bugs in the pool area.
 In fact, to protect their backyard sanctuaries, many of them take the seemingly extreme measure of having their pools completely screened in.

-Pool screen enclosures are commonplace in Florida, where they not only protect against mosquitoes but offer refuge from the sun and heat.
-With fears about the Zika virus growing, it’s likely that more and more people will be looking to screen off pools and other outdoor areas.
+Pool screen enclosures (aka pool cages or pool lanais) are commonplace in Florida, where they not only protect against mosquitoes but offer refuge from the sun and heat.
+With growing awareness of the Zika virus, it’s likely that more and more people will be looking to screen off pools and other outdoor areas.
 But is it the right decision for you?

 Pluses and Minuses

-Pool screens (or pool cages) are effective at blocking off the pool area from all sides.
+Pool screens are effective at blocking off the pool area from all sides.
 That can be a good thing or a bad thing, depending on your perspective and the situation.
 Let’s start by listing some of the main advantages of this type of pool enclosure: